What are renewable portfolio standards?

 States with and without RPS policies have seen increases in the amount of electricity generation from renewable resources.
 A combination of federal incentives and market conditions, as well as state RPS policies and other programs, have driven increases in renewable electricity generation.

 States have generally met their interim RPS targets in recent years, with only a few exceptions reflecting unique, state-specific policy designs.
 Roughly half of all growth in U.S. renewable electricity generation and capacity since 2000 is associated with state RPS requirements.
-Nationally, the role of RPS policies has diminished over time, representing just under 30% of all U.S. renewable electricity capacity additions in 2018.
-However, within particular regions—especially the Northeast and Mid-Atlantic, and to a lesser extent the West—RPS policies continue to serve a central role in motivating growth in renewable electricity generation.
-Details on the status of compliance with state RPS in 2018 are available in U.S. Renewables Portfolio Standards: 2019 Annual Status Report.
+Nationally, the role of RPS policies has diminished over time, representing about 23% of all U.S. renewable electricity capacity additions in 2019.
+However, within particular regions—especially the Northeast and Mid-Atlantic—RPS policies continue to serve a central role in motivating growth in renewable electricity generation.
+Details on the status of compliance with state RPS in 2019 are available in U.S. Renewables Portfolio Standards 2021 Status Update: Early Release.

 A number of factors helped create an environment favorable for RPS compliance: